deckhouse/virtualization/images/virt-artifact/patches/README.md

 #### `024-cover-kubevirt-metrics.patch`

-Make kubevirt's components metrics webservers listen on localhost.
+Configure kubevirt's components metrics web servers to listen on localhost.
 This is necessary for ensuring that the metrics can be accessed only by Prometheus via kube-rbac-proxy sidecar.

 Currently covered metrics: